 We found 6 internists who accept Humana HMO Open Access Copay 100/1000 near Winchester, KY.

-Dr. Enio Kuvliev specializes in general internal medicine.
-Dr. Kuvliev is professionally affiliated with Lexington VA Medical Center.
-He studied medicine at Medical University Plovdiv and Saint Petersburg I.P.
+Dr. Enio Kuvliev practices general internal medicine in Lexington, KY and Winchester, KY.
+Dr. Kuvliev studied medicine at Medical University Plovdiv and Saint Petersburg I.P.
 Pavlov Medical University.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Kuvliev honors.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He is affiliated with Lexington VA Medical Center.

-Dr. Larry Ertel is a Winchester, KY physician who specializes in general internal medicine and general pediatrics.
-He is a graduate of the University of Kentucky College of Medicine.
-Dr. Ertel takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Suzanne Pica is a physician who specializes in general internal medicine and general pediatrics.
+Dr. Pica studied medicine at the University of Florida College of Medicine.
+Her patients gave her an average rating of 4.5 out of 5 stars.
+She is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments